 Or perhaps you’re looking for a more authentic and exotic experience, such as wine tasting in Piedmont, Italy, Rioja, Spain or Bordeaux, France.
 Maybe you want to go as far as New Zealand!
 All of these are fantastic choices for venturing out and exploring the world through wine, but traveling abroad also tends to cost a bit more.

 This is why it’s best to set a budget before you pick a destination, so you’re not disappointed in case you can’t afford your dream trip (yet).
 Be sure to consider location, timing, flight, transport, tasting, food and accommodation costs.
-If I’m flying to a new wine destination, I always search for flights on Google Flights first, and than use that cost as a baseline for wrapping my head around what ultimately the complete experience may cost.
+If I’m flying to a new wine destination, I always search for flights on Google Flights first and then use that cost as a baseline for wrapping my head around what ultimately the complete experience may cost.
 Then, I use Airfarewatchdog to send me flight deal alerts when a deal goes on sale immediately.
 Searching for hotels on TripAdvisor also helps to source the best price by comparing multiple travel sites.

 Narrow Down Your Region